ashleyyeah/HFT-Job-Search/FinalProject.md

   This is the team's _"IE498 – High Frequency Trading"_ semester long project under the supervision of Professor David Lariviere [link to his webpage](https://davidl.web.illinois.edu/).
 This project is a public data and government dervied datawarehouse specifically for financial technology job opporunities.
 This application uses HFT-related data sources including Indeed Job Postings, NSCC Documents, performance data from the US Department of Labor, H1B work visa documents from USCIS (US Citizenship and Immigration Services), and SEC data.
 Most of these documents are required by FinTech companies to be submitted publically to the US government ranging from hiring non US Citizens to locations of their offices.

-  This project formats the data in using [Reconcile-csv](https://okfnlabs.org/reconcile-csv/), which is a form of fuzzy matching where it groups relevant values from different datasets together creating a more coherent organized dataset with unique IDs.
-Loading the fuzzy-matched dataset onto our SQL database, we are able to utilize web development technologies to create a friendly user environment to interact with our dataset.
+  This project collects data using a variety of methods including webscraping and simple downloads.
+It then aggregates the data from all sources using [Reconcile-csv](https://okfnlabs.org/reconcile-csv/), which relies on [OpenRefine](https://openrefine.org/), an open-source tool that allows for fuzzy matching in order to group relevant and similar values from different data sources together and eliminate occurences of duplicate data.
+Once the data is collected and cleaned, Pandas, a powerful python data analysis tool is used to eliminate unnecessary information and format the data into coherent, unifed, and organized datasets, each with their own unique IDs.
+Loading the datasets onto our SQL database, we are able to utilize web development technologies to create a friendly user environment to interact with our dataset.

   The GUI has 4 main features to showcase based on the search paramteres given by the user.
   1. A data table that will display values from our database.